(206) 207 3461 [email protected]

 Patent Drawings Rules: How to Mark Security?

-On the drawings authorization security, markings to be there where they exist outside the sight, preferably available on the top margin.
+On the drawings authorization security, markings are to be there where they exist outside the sight, preferably available on the top margin.

 Patent Drawings Rules: Corrections and Holes